 Dr. Rosen is considered a "center of excellence" for robotic colorectal surgery, and dedicates much of his time to performing, teaching, and developing new techniques related to the burgeoning field.

 - Associate Professor, Division of Colorectal Surgery, Department of Surgery

 - Emory University School of Medicine

 - Research Program

 - Cancer Prevention and Control

-Seth A. Rosen, MD, is an Assistant Professor in the Department of Surgery at Emory University School of Medicine.
-As chair of Emory Healthcare's Robotic Institute Committee, Seth Rosen, MD, leads a team that is tracking utilization of robotic surgery throughout Emory Healthcare, including outcomes, quality, cost, and efficiency; identifying areas for improvement; and initiating plans based on its recommendations.
+Seth A. Rosen, MD, is an Associate Professor in the Department of Surgery at Emory University School of Medicine.
+As chair of Emory Healthcare's Robotic Institute Committee, Dr. Rosen leads a team that is tracking utilization of robotic surgery throughout Emory Healthcare, including outcomes, quality, cost, and efficiency; identifying areas for improvement; and initiating plans based on its recommendations.

 Prior to joining the Emory faculty in 2015, Dr. Rosen practiced with Atlanta Colon & Rectal Surgery, PA.
 During his time at Atlanta Colon & Rectal Surgery, he initiated several new procedures and technologies within his hospital systems, including the Procedure for Prolapsing Hemorrhoids (PPH), Doppler-assisted hemorrhoid artery ligation, Transanal Endoscopic Microsurgery (TEMS), and Stapled Transanal Resection of the Rectum (STARR), which he was the first surgeon to perform in Georgia.

 Dr. Rosen is a Fellow of The American Society of Colon and Rectal Surgeons and a current member of the Medical Association of Georgia.